dmcalli2/malnutrition/Scripts/01_maln.md

 ## Categorise pattern of collapsing for each study/manutrition category combination

 Calculate which studies have missing event data, and which have missing “n” data.
-IN the present analysis, any with complete n data have complete events data.
+In the present analysis, any with complete n (ie count) data have complete events data.

 ``` r
 mort <- read_csv("Data/Mortality_Numbers.csv")